 Figure 1: Schematic of C. elegans germline.
 The distal tip region contains the stem cell pool, which is followed by meiotic pachytene, where cells have switched from mitosis to meiosis.
 Cells that exit the meiotic pachytene develop into oocytes, with the most mature oocyte at the proximal end.
 The region shaded in green, which spans from the late meiotic pachytene through all the oocytes, represents the OMA-1 pattern of expression.

 Figure 2: Representative images of workflow for germline PLA quantification.
 The germline used in this figure is a representative 3xFLAG::DLC-1; GFP germline from Figure 3C.
 (A) Image of merged PLA and DAPI channels opened in FIJI/ImageJ.
-(B) The polygon tool in FIJI is used to outline and define the region of interest (ROI) in the germline (yellow line with wselecte boxes) that are quantified, and the area of the ROI (µM2) is measured (inset of B).
+(B) The polygon tool in FIJI is used to outline and define the region of interest (ROI) in the germline (yellow line with white boxes) that is quantified, and the area of the ROI (µM2) is measured (inset of B).
 (C) A single image of the PLA channel is obtained by duplicating or splitting the original image in (A, B).
 (D) The threshold is carefully set to distinctly highlight all PLA foci in the PLA image.
 The same threshold must be applied to all experimental and control images that will be analyzed together.
 (E) With the ROI selected in the threshold image, the Analyze Particles function will return a table of results that includes the total count of foci included inside the ROI (inset of E).
 Images are snapshots from FIJI/Image J: Plugins | Utilities | Capture Image.
 Scale bars = 10 µM.

 Figure 3: Representative images of germlines following co-immunostaining or PLA.
 (A, B) The expression patterns of tagged proteins in 3xFLAG::DLC-1; GFP (Ai-iv) and 3xFLAG::DLC-1; OMA-1::GFP (Bi-iv) were evaluated in dissected, fixed, and immunostained gonads.
 Anti-FLAG antibody was used at a 1:1000 dilution, while anti-GFP antibody was used at a 1:200 dilution, which is optimal for immunofluorescence images.
 DNA was stained by DAPI, and the individual channel is shown in grayscale for better contrast (Aiv, Biv).
 In each image, the stem cells and meiotic pachytene are outlined with dashed lines, while the oocytes are outlined with dotted lines.
 Images were acquired with an epifluorescent microscope.
 Scale bars = 10 µM.
-(C,D) PLA in the extruded gonads of 3xFLAG::DLC-1; GFP (Ci,ii,iii,iv) and 3xFLAG::DLC-1; OMA-1::GFP (Di,ii,iii,iv).
+(C,D) PLA in extruded 3xFLAG::DLC-1; GFP (C) and 3xFLAG::DLC-1; OMA-1::GFP (D) gonads.
 Anti-FLAG antibody was used at a 1:1000 dilution, while anti-GFP antibody was used at a 1:4000 dilution.
 DNA was stained by DAPI, and both the individual DAPI (Cii, Dii) and PLA channels (Ciii, iv, Diii, iv) are shown in grayscale for better contrast.
 The green, dashed box (Ciii, Diii) denotes the location of the zoomed-in PLA images (Civ, Div).
 In each image, the stem cells and meiotic pachytene are outlined with dashed lines, while the oocytes are outlined with dotted lines.
 Images were acquired with a confocal microscope.
 Scale bars = 10 µM.
 (A, B, C, D) were all assembled with image processing software (see Table of Materials).

 Table 1: Summary of PLA results.
 Table reporting a summary of PLA quantification at two dilutions of primary antibody.
 The differences in average PLA density or average size of PLA foci for OMA-1::GFP between both antibody titrations were not significant (p-value not shown).
 The same comparison was also applied to GFP, which also resulted in no significant difference (p-value not shown).
 The p-values were determined using a two-tailed/equal variance t-test.